 Only a few people in town can remember seeing cattle being driven down Main Street to their barns from pastures further out.
 While Norwich did exist for many years as a quiet farming community, longtime residents have seen it change into a bedroom community for nearby employment centers.

 Those who work elsewhere choose to live in Norwich because of the town’s good school and its proximity to Hanover, Dartmouth College, and the Dartmouth-Hitchcock Medical Center.
 They come here for the kind of life that has disappeared elsewhere and which they perceive can be found here.
+A significant factor in that kind of life is the lack of high density housing and commercialization.
 The Dartmouth presence is strong and the college and its library have long drawn both summer people and permanent residents.
 Academics from other institutions have been coming here since the 1940s, and many of them settled in the Upper Valley after fleeing Europe during World War II.
 Others see Norwich as a place for retirement; frequently these are alumni of Dartmouth College.
 All of these trends are agents of change for Norwich.

 town profile